Regional inequality in the UK is too high.

 It’s not right that life chances are decided by where you are born.
 But 'levelling up' is about more than just money.

-The One Powerhouse Consortium believes that the problem of regional inequality can be solved not just by money, but by the potential of using place-based plans for the economy, or ‘spatial planning’.
+The One Powerhouse Consortium believes that the problem of regional inequality can be solved not just by money, but by using place-based plans for the economy.
+This is known as ‘spatial planning’.

-This approach is common around the world, but there is a gap in England.
+This approach is common around the world, but not in England.
 The One Powerhouse Consortium is bringing together organisations to develop spatial planning in England beyond the ‘Northern Powerhouse’.

-The RSA worked with local planning consultancies to develop the first prototype regional plans for the four English ‘mega-regions’ identified by the UK2070 Commission: the North, the Midlands, the South West, and the South East.
+The RSA worked with local planning consultancies to develop prototype regional plans for the four English ‘mega-regions’ identified by the UK2070 Commission.